Acne Causes, Symptoms, Treatments, and Tips

 What Is Acne

-Propionibacterium acnes (P. acnes) is the name of the bacteria that live on the skin and contributes to the infection of pimples.
+Propionibacterium acnes (P. acnes) is the name of the bacteria that live on the skin and contribute to the infection of pimples.

 Some factors affect the occurrence of acne.
 These factors include but are not limited to genetics, stress, reproductive conditions like polycystic ovary syndrome (PCOS) in women, menstrual cycle, hot and humid climates, hormonal imbalance, use of oil-based makeup, and anxiety.
 Regardless of which of these factors influences or aggravates your acne, regardless of the severity, there are treatments available.